openharmony/docs/en/application-dev/arkts-utils/taskpool-vs-worker.md

 - When creating a worker thread, the **Worker.ts** file of another module cannot be used.
 This means that a worker cannot be called across modules.

-- The context objects in different threads are different.
-Therefore, **Worker** threads can use only thread-safe libraries, rather than UI-related non-thread-safe libraries.
+- Context objects vary in different threads.
+Therefore, a worker thread of **Worker** can use only a thread-safe library, rather than a non-thread-safe library, for example, UI-related non-thread-safe library.

 - A maximum of 16 MB data can be serialized.